pnpm/pnpm.io/docs/package_json.md

 }
 ```

+Added in: v9.12.0

-If you find that your use of a certain package doesn't require one of its dependency,
-you may use `-` to remove them.
-For example, package `foo@1.0.0` requires a big package
-named `bar` for a function that you don't use, removing it could reduce install time:
+If you find that your use of a certain package doesn’t require one of its dependencies, you may use `-` to remove it.
+For example, if package `foo@1.0.0` requires a large package named `bar` for a function that you don’t use, removing it could reduce install time:

 ```json
 {